FelixTheC/py-overload/docs/index.md

 ![Python tox](https://github.com/FelixTheC/py-overload/workflows/Python%20tox/badge.svg)
 ![image](https://codecov.io/gh/FelixTheC/py-overload/graph/badge.svg)

-[__*strongtyping-pyoverload*__](https://github.com/FelixTheC/py-overload) gives you a decorator `overload` which helps you writing cleaner Python-Code in a way similar as in C++.
+[__*strongtyping-pyoverload*__](https://github.com/FelixTheC/py-overload) provides you with a decorator `overload`, which add overloading capacity similar to C++.

 ### The Problem
-With starting of Type-Hints in Python we can now better define what input we expect we can inform that we only want to get a specific kind of Type(s).
+With the introduction of Type-Hints in Python, now one is able to define the intended input types of a certain function.

-This works pretty well, but often we end up in one of the following or similar ways.
+This works pretty well, but often we end up in one of the following or similar situation.

 ```python
 def func(a: Union[str, int]):